CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 The idea came from....

 So, your probaly wondering how I came up with the site idea of having it be a room, well, I have no idea.
-I honstely just wanted to make a simple site with the ability to drop a cookie in a cookie jar, howev
+I honstely just wanted to make a simple site with the ability to drop a cookie in a cookie jar but my creativty just took me another place I went along with it.

 <img src="Accomplishment-CookieJar/images/ScreenShots/Home.png" alt="My-Application" width="960" height="540">

 I made my idea come to life by using the site [Canva](https://www.canva.com/), a graphic design platform that is used to create visual content for social media, presentations, websites, etc. I used it mostly for templates and icons for the "computer screen".

 <img src="Accomplishment-CookieJar/images/ScreenShots/Canva.png" alt="My-Application" width="960" height="540">